ppshobi/psonic/Readme.md

 ### Basic Terminology

-Consider you are storing the chats of your customers from an ecommerce website.
+Consider you are storing the chats of your customers from an e-commerce website.

 - `collection` - which contains all your messages/products etc...
-- `bucket` - you might need to store messages specific to a user, so that a collection can contain one or more user buckets, so the search can be more specific, or according to your use case you can put all your messages in one bucket itself and name it `default` or `generic` etc..
+- `bucket` - you might need to store messages specific to a user so that a collection can contain one or more user buckets, so the search can be more specific, or according to your use case, you can put all your messages in one bucket itself and name it `default` or `generic` etc..
-- `object` - The object is the key of the actual data that you have in the database, usually the object key will be an identifier/primary_key from the source of truth, like the primary key from the messages table, this will be returned when you query matches some records from the sonic index.
+- `object` - The object is the key of the actual data that you have in the database, usually, the object key will be an identifier/primary_key from the source of truth, as the primary key from the messages table, this will be returned when you query matches some records from the sonic index.
 - `terms` - This is the actual text data you save in the sonic.
   Read more on the sonic documentation